pretix/pretix-docs/docs/guides/two-factor-authentication.md

 !!!
 Note
     **Do not** store your password and your TOTP secret in the same password manager.
-    If it is possible to access both factors through the same primary password, then the second factor only offers very little increased security compared to single-factor authentication.
+    If it is possible to access both factors through the same primary password, then the second factor only offers very little additional security compared to single-factor authentication.

     For instance, **do not** add the TOTP secret to the same password manager entry as your pretix user account data.
     Use separate apps for TOTP generation and password storage, or at least separate databases.